Access to Justice

 Background

-9- Child Protection Committees (CPC) are established at District, Block, Panchayat, and Ward levels, with a focus on safeguarding children’s rights.
+8. Child Welfare Protection Committees (CWPC) are established at District, Block, Panchayat, and Ward levels, with a focus on safeguarding children’s rights.
 These committees underwent capacity-building initiatives to enhance their effectiveness in addressing and preventing issues related to child protection within their respective jurisdictions.

 Child Marriage Free India Campaign